 Get Enough Sleep and Eat Well

-I'm adding this in since these two items are the first on my list to be ignored, yet, they are the most important factors in keeping us healthy and happy.
+We're adding this in since these two items are the first on our list to be ignored, yet, they are the most important factors in keeping us healthy and happy.
 So make sure you're getting enough sleep and that you're eating a balanced diet.
 Don't skip meals and try not to live on coffee (although that can be difficult not to!).

 Go With the Flow

 Even if you're the most organized mover ever, things will still go wrong.
 Unplanned events will happen, so you need to be flexible and allow yourself some extra breathing room to deal with these problems.
 Maybe return to your task list and timeline and work in some extra days if you can.
 Allowing for some wiggle room will ensure that you can adjust and feel calm even when chaos abounds.

 Have a Back-Up Plan

 Now, we're not talking about creating a full back-up plan, but rather that you have a list of options should some of the major pieces of your move fall out of place.
 For instance, we always keep a short list of back up movers and rental agencies, just in case.
 We also allow a few days on either end of our move out/move-in day should our moving company cancel or not show up.
 This can happen even though it's rare.
 Plan for alternatives.
 You'll feel better knowing that your uncle and his two-ton truck is available should you need it.

 Be Prepared to Feel Uprooted